arshad3e/kernel_optimizer/README.md

 Discuss: Join our GitHub Discussions to share ideas or ask questions.
 Report Issues: Use GitHub Issues for bugs or feature requests.
-Connect: Follow us on X for updates and demos.

 Support the Project
 Loved the speedup?
 Consider:

 ⭐ Star the repo to show your support!
-☕ Buy me a coffee to fuel development: Buy Me a Coffee (Replace with your link).
-💼 Hire me for custom kernel optimization: Contact (Replace with your email).

 License
 KernelOptimizer is licensed under the MIT License.